CosmosSwift/swift-coin/README.md

 Build blockchain applications in Swift on top of the Tendermint consensus using [SwiftNIO](https://github.com/apple/swift-nio) as the server core.

 This project shows the work in progress for the port of the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) to Swift.
-It is based on version [0.39.1](https://github.com/cosmos/cosmos-sdk/tree/v0.39.1) of the SDK.
+It is originally based on version [0.39.1](https://github.com/cosmos/cosmos-sdk/tree/v0.39.1) of the SDK, however, we have also incorporated some code from later versions.

 To make the porting more exciting, we have chosen to use the [nameservice](https://github.com/cosmos/sdk-tutorials/tree/master/nameservice) to implement the various necessary libraries for the sdk.